Dentures Bellingham

 Whether you have dental insurance or not, we can help you manage your budget by recommending two different financing options: Proceed Finance or CareCredit.
 Both companies offer repayment plans that make it possible for you to pursue treatment with dentures while avoiding high upfront costs.
 Instead, you can choose a plan that is right for you and allows you to pay back the amount in monthly installments.

-How Dentures are Made
+How Dentures Are Made

 Each denture that our team crafts in collaboration with our trusted dental laboratory is customized just for you.
 From the shade of the replacement teeth to the shape of the base, your needs are at the forefront of the vision and design of your prosthetic.
-If you’re interested in how we get the final result that will continue serving you in your daily life for years to come, we invite you to read below.
+If you’re interested in how we get the final result that will continue serving you in your daily life for years to come, read below.

-What Materials are Dentures Made Of?
+What Materials Are Dentures Made Of?

-There are two main parts of dentures: the base and replacement teeth.
+There are two main parts of traditional dentures: the base and replacement teeth.
 The base is crafted from a gum-colored acrylic, nylon, or resin that closely matches the appearance and shades of your gum tissue.
 While full dentures have a base that’s fitted to comfortably be placed atop your arch, partials have a metal base that’s designed to fit like a puzzle piece between your existing teeth to hold the replacements within the mouth.
 Despite the underlying metal, these will still have a natural gum-colored acrylic layered atop it for a seamless appearance.

 The replacement teeth of dentures are typically made from resin or porcelain because they both closely mimic the natural appearance of teeth.
 The teeth are custom shaded to match your smile as well, ensuring that onlookers won’t be able to distinguish your home-grown pearly whites from your artificial ones.